What Is the Cloud Native Computing Foundation?

 We saw that open-source, free software is a cool concept.
 Anyone is free to use it however they want, and anyone can suggest code changes that might improve the project.
 But there's also a problem with this model.
 There still needs to be some sort of leadership: people that decide how this open-source project should be developed, how it should evolve, what code changes get accepted, and which get rejected.

-Now let's say that Apple or Microsoft is this leader.
+Now, let's say that Apple or Microsoft is the leader in this area.
 They oversee everything that happens with Kubernetes.
 They might be tempted to develop the software in a direction that only benefits them, not the entire community.
 They might implement things that only help them have an advantage while leaving their competitors at a disadvantage.

 In 2015, the Linux Foundation created a sort of sub-organization called the CNCF, the Cloud Native Computing Foundation.
 Finally, Google donated Kubernetes to the CNCF, which has now become its neutral home.